 I am pleased to say that Thomas has been enrolled back in the LA – NKWANTANANG MADINA M/A 1&4 PRIMARY SCHOOL from May 2018 till date and I believe God to help me to see him through his basic education.
 Thanks to the Free SHS policy initiative of the current government, Thomas’ SHS will be catered for.

 This story goes to inspire my colleagues at the University to extend a helping hand to people who truly need it.
 Sometimes, all it takes is one person to give us the help we need to make it through.

 It could be that smile you share with the broken hearted, the kind words, sometimes a warm gesture like a hug goes a long way to restore hope to somebody.
 People think they should have it all before they can help others but that shouldn’t be the case.

-Story by Thelma Akweley Narh, a public relations student.
+Article by: Thelma Akweley Narh, a public relations student.